 Note: If you want to use a parser other than the default parser, you must use the WebLogic Server Administration Console to specify it; otherwise the DocumentBuilderFactory.newInstance method returns the default parser.
-For instructions about configuring WebLogic Server to use a parser other than the default parser, see "Configuring a Parser or Transformer Other Than the Default" on page 9-4.
+For instructions about configuring WebLogic Server to use a parser other than the default parser, see Section 9.2.1, "Configuring a Parser or Transformer Other Than the Default."

-Parsing XML Documents in a Servlet
+3.2.3 Parsing XML Documents in a Servlet